-As a general rule, we try to eat substantial enough meals that we don’t have to snack between meals at all, but we also make sure that we have healthy snacks available to us to avoid going off the rails if we do get hungry or just feel like a snack.
+As a general rule, we try to eat substantial enough meals that we don’t have to snack between meals at all.
+Either way, I also make sure that we have simple healthy snacks my husband will like available to us to avoid going off the rails if we do get hungry or just feel like a snack.

 What are your go-to healthy snacks?
 Do you find that sticking to a similar meal plan as your significant other helps you stay on track?